jiteshy/backstage-plugin-synergy/plugins/synergy-backend/README.md

 - provider
   - Type: Object
   - Required: Yes
-  - Details: configurations required to integrate GitHub as the source of truth for Inner-Source dashboard.
+  - Details: configurations required to integrate either GitHub OR GitLab as the source of truth for Inner-Source dashboard.
-    - Note: As of now, the plugin only supports GitHub.
+    - Note: Only one provider (GitHub or GitLab) should be specified at a time.
 - provider.github.org
   - Type: string
-  - Required: Yes
+  - Required: Yes (GitHub only)
   - Details: GitHub Org name you want to fetch the Inner-Source projects and issues from.
 - provider.github.host
   - Type: string
-  - Required: Yes
+  - Required: Yes (GitHub only)
   - Details: GitHub host url e.g. https://github.com
 - provider.github.apiBaseUrl
   - Type: string